wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

 MUD is an excellent development framework with a strong focus on fully on-chain game development.
 While it's designed as a general-purpose application development framework, its current strengths lie primarily in creating on-chain games.
 MUD's architecture prioritizes on-chain integrity, which aligns perfectly with certain use cases but may present challenges for others.
 For instance, implementing off-chain hybrid solutions to improve game tickrate could be more complex within MUD's current framework.

 To complement MUD's strengths, we propose a model-driven low-code development approach.
-This method leverages MUD's robust data model design while introducing domain models at a higher abstraction level through Domain-Specific Language (DSL) integration.
+This method leverages MUD's robust data model design while introducing domain models at a higher abstraction level through our innovative, AI-native Language.
+This Domain-Specific Language is designed from the ground up to seamlessly integrate with AI technologies, enhancing the development process and opening new possibilities for Web3 creators.

 Our approach not only increases efficiency but also expands MUD's capabilities, offering developers more options in their Web3 toolkit.
 By integrating MUD's implementation framework with our domain-driven approach, we ensure the final code reflects both low-level efficiency and high-level design principles, enhancing maintainability and scalability.